Undergraduate Student Regulations

 A student may declare or change an Area of Concentration or Minor with the written approval from the appropriate chairperson or advisor.

-Change of Academic Program forms are available in the One Stop Enrollment and Financial Services office and online at
+Change of Academic Program forms are available in the Student Enrollment Services office and online.

 Second Bachelor's Degree